 Other Cars to Consider

-The 2014 Hyundai Accent seats five and has front-wheel drive.
-A 1.6-liter four-cylinder engine and six-speed manual transmission are standard, and a six-speed automatic transmission is optional.
-The base Accent GLS is a sedan and the two higher trims, GS and SE, are hatchbacks.
-The Accent has seen few changes since it was redesigned for the 2012 model year.
-As a result, this overview uses applicable research and reviews from the 2012 to 2014 model years.
+The 2015 Hyundai Accent seats five and has front-wheel drive.
+A 1.6-liter four-cylinder engine and a six-speed manual transmission are standard, and a six-speed automatic transmission is optional.
+The base Accent GLS is a sedan, while the higher GS and Sport trims are hatchbacks.
+The Accent sees few changes since it was redesigned for the 2012 model year.
+As a result, this overview uses applicable research and reviews from the 2012 to 2015 model years.

 Next Steps: Hyundai Accent